 WHEREAS, The BFT Succession Plan Policy, Policy #3130, was implemented September 14, 2006; however no formal plan accompanied the policy; and WHEREAS, the revised Succession Plan Policy, HR-117, provides clarity in purpose, eligibility, programmatic responsibilities, administrative elements, and approvals, and WHEREAS, the first official BFT Succession Plan is scheduled for implementation in the first quarter of 2022; and WHEREAS, the policy has been reviewed by Summit Law to ensure compliance with federal, state, and local laws.

-NOW, THEREFORE, BE IT RESOLVED BY THE BEN FRANKLIN TRANSIT BOARD OF DIRECTORS THAT:

-1. The revised Succession Plan Policy, HR-117, is hereby approved.

-APPROVED AT A REGULAR BEN FRANKLIN TRANSIT BOARD OF DIRECTORS meeting held Thursday, December 9, 2021, at 1000 Columbia Park Trail, Richland, Washington.
+DIRECTORS THAT 1.
+The revised Succession Plan Policy, HR-117, is hereby approved.
+REGULAR BEN FRANKLIN TRANSIT BOARD OF DIRECTORS meeting mber 9, 2021, at 1000 Columbia Park Trail, Richland, Washington.
+ATTEST: Janet Brett, Clerk of the Board Richard Bloom, Chairman APPROVED AS TO FORM BY: Jeremy J. Bishop, Le gal Counsel

+Policy Number: HR-117

+Section: HUMAN RESOURCES

+Effective: 12.09.2021

+Reference: Policy 3130

+General Manager Approval:

+PURPOSE:

-Policy Number: HR- 117 PURPOSE: Section: HUN MAN RESOUF RCES To provide continuity in leadership, minimize extended Effective: Der: HR-117 on: HUMAN RESOURCES ive: 12.09.2021 ice: Policy 3130 Manager Approval: Number Effective Date 09.14.2006 Init 06.02.2021 Pol and costly vacancies in key positions, and to identify and prepare candidates for next-level opportunities for growth Reference: and advancement into positions of greater responsibility and authority, including key management vacancies.
-Revision Num Desc cription of Change T.a.i.4i al A deption (new policy) N/A 06.02.2021 H - al Adoption (new policy) cy number updated from 3130 to HR-117.
-No change to ent.
+To provide continuity in leadership, minimize extended and costly vacancies in key positions, and to identify and prepare candidates for next-level opportunities for growth and advancement into positions of greater responsibility and authority, including key management vacancies.

+Revision Number Effective Date Description of Change NEW 09.14.2006 Initial Adoption (new policy) N/A 06.02.2021 Policy number updated from 3130 to HR-117.
+No change to content.